-- Yogurt sauce: In a separate small bowl, combine greek yogurt or sour cream with ground cumin, salt, cayenne, pepper, cilantro and a squeeze of lime juice.
+Yogurt sauce: In a separate small bowl, combine greek yogurt or sour cream with ground cumin, salt, cayenne, pepper, cilantro and a squeeze of lime juice.
 Stir to combine and adjust seasoning to taste.

 - To pan fry: Heat 2-3 TBSP olive oil in a medium skillet over medium heat.
-Add desired number of pierogies, taking care not to crowd the pan.
+Add desired number of pierogi, taking care not to crowd the pan.
 Cook 1 minute per side until just lightly golden brown.
 Then, add ⅛ cup of water to the pan and cover immediately with a lid to steam for 2-3 minutes.
 Serve with onion topping.

 - To boil: Bring a large sauce pot of generously salted water to a rolling boil.
-Gently drop desired number of pierogies in (again, taking care not to crowd the pot).
-When pierogies begin to float up from the bottom, set timer for 5 minutes and reduce heat to a low medium.
-Use a slotted spoon to transfer cooked pierogies to serving platter or bowls and top with onion mixture.
+Gently drop desired number of pierogi in (again, taking care not to crowd the pot).
+When pierogi begin to float up from the bottom, set timer for 5 minutes and reduce heat to a low medium.
+Use a slotted spoon to transfer cooked pierogi to serving platter or bowls and top with onion mixture.

 - Serve with dollops of yogurt sauce, a garnish of chopped cilantro, and lime wedges.

 - Priya recommends leaving a wooden spoon inserted in the pot of dal to break the surface tension and prevent the pot from boiling over but this has never worked for me, so keep an eye on it so it doesn’t boil over!

 - When you shape the filling 1 tsp is going to feel small but it is more than enough.
 Resist the urge to make them bigger than this!

 - The instructions for cooking are the same whether you’re cooking pierogi from frozen or fresh — fresh ones will cook just a tiny bit faster, so consider shortening the cook time by 1 minute.